Healthcare in Azerbaijan: ADR period

-Ministry of Healthcare was established on June 17, 1918 according to the decree of Council of Ministers of Azerbaijan Democratic Republic.
+The Ministry of Healthcare was established on 17 June 1918, according to the decree of Council of Ministers of Azerbaijan Democratic Republic.
 The surgeon Khudadat Rafibeyli was appointed as the first minister who graduated Medical faculty of Kharkhov University.
-The government developed a comprehensive plan to improve medical service to provide with state-funded medical service for residents, open new medical centers, construct medical warehouses and laboratory buildings, besides necessary equipment was acquired by the order of the Ministry.
+The government developed a comprehensive plan to improve state-provided medical services for residents, open new medical centers, construct medical warehouses and laboratory buildings, besides necessary equipment was acquired by the order of the Ministry.

 Government tried to improve fighting against epidemics, upgrade the medical service in regions with providing medical staff and medication.
 More than 30 hospitals were operating in regions during the ADR.
 Outpatient services were provided free of charge in the villages.
 The main tasks of the existing rural hospitals and medical stations were the hospitalization of infectious patients and neutralization of the disease areas.
 Taking into account the insufficiency, as there was only a doctor for 75 thousand residents, Parliament decided on opening 35 new hospitals and 56 medical assistant points and providing 43 billion manats for that in order to expand hospital network in rural areas.

 State pharmacies and an analytical laboratory were set up in Baku to make drugs, bacteriological preparations, treatment syrups, and to conduct medical-legal examinations.
 A central warehouse was established to provide healthcare service with medicines and medical supplies properly and timely.

-Students were granted to study medical studies abroad by the Government of the Republic.
+The Government of the Republic provided grants for medical students to study abroad.